How to send a real number using a single bit (and some shared randomness): Algorithms without Private Randomness

 One thing to notice is that \Receiver can produce at most $2^{\ell+1}$ different values since \Receiver is deterministic after obtaining the $\ell+1$ bits of $h$ and $X$.
 In particular, this means there is no unbiased protocol for general $x\in[0,1]$.
 Therefore, we focus on biased algorithms and study how shared randomness allows improving over deterministic rounding (which is optimal without shared randomness, as we show in Section~\ref{sec:DR}).

-We start by presenting adaptations of the subtractive dithering estimation method that improve, in the biased setting, over both (unbiased) subtractive dithering and deterministic rounding; to the best of our knowledge, these adaptations are novel.
+We start by proposing an optimal algorithm for the case where $x$ is known to be in $\set{0,1/2,1}$.
+Then, we present adaptations of the subtractive dithering estimation method for the biased $x\in[0,1]$ setting.
+These improve over both (unbiased) subtractive dithering and deterministic rounding.
+To the best of our knowledge, these adaptations are novel.
 Next, we show how \Sender can further reduce the cost while, among other changes, using a small number of shared random bits.
-We continue by crafting an optimal algorithm using one shared bit for the case where $x$ is known to be in $\set{0,1/2,1}$, and conclude by showing that a hybrid approach that combines our algorithms can decrease the cost further \mbox{for the general ($x\in[0,1]$) problem.}
+We conclude by giving design principles for numerically approximating the optimal algorithm and give realizations for small \mbox{number of shared random bits.}